presenta-software/doc-presenta-lib/docs/overview/README.md

 We stand on the shoulders of giants, **PRESENTA Lib** is no exception.

-**Credit where is due.** The library design has been inspired by several other projects.
+**Credit where it's due.** The library design has been inspired by several other projects.

 The idea of having a serializable config object as a single entry point as a means to foster further developments and integrations comes from the [Vega project](https://vega.github.io/).